avel848895/Springboard/Capstone Three/Readme.md

 # Capstone 3 Silver ETFs Price Forecast

-TThe scope of this project is focused on SILVER weekly commodity pricing forecasting.
+The scope of this project is focused on SILVER weekly commodity pricing forecasting.
 The goal of this project is to understand and apply time-series models like ARIMA, SARIMA in forecasting the price of silver.